j-c-cook/cpgfunction/README.md

 written programs to compute the g-function and then made the program open source.
 The openness of Cimmino's g-function calculation is monumental.

-This work was supported by Oklahoma State University by the OG&E Energy Technology Chair.
+This work was supported at Oklahoma State University by the OG&E Energy Technology Chair.